patrikflorek/deepoo-1/SPECS.md

-# Project Specification: DNN Object Detection for Mobile (TensorFlow Lite)
+# Project Specification: DNN Semantic Segmentation for Mobile (TensorFlow Lite)

+> **Note:** The project originally targeted object detection (bounding boxes) with EfficientDet-Lite.
+After further review, the focus has shifted to semantic segmentation using DeepLabV3+ (MobileNetV2 backbone) to produce pixelwise object presence masks, which better fits the intended use-case for mobile deployment.

 ## 1. Overview
-This project aims to fine-tune a Deep Neural Network (DNN) for object detection using a custom dataset collected via mobile app cameras.
-The final model will be exported to TensorFlow Lite format for efficient mobile deployment.
+This project aims to fine-tune a Deep Neural Network (DNN) for semantic segmentation using a custom dataset collected via mobile app cameras.
+The final model will be exported to TensorFlow Lite format for efficient mobile deployment, producing pixelwise masks indicating object presence.

 ## 2. Dataset Description
 - **Location:** `data/raw/`